morshedimran/pio-setup/ansible手順書.md

 1.`Web` Reverse proxy server.
 Has Global IP, and should be accessable to the internet.

-2.`AP` Application server, where Personium will be executed.
+2.`AP` Application server, where personium will be executed.

 3.`ADS_Master` Basically `MySQL` server.
 Contributes as Master.